onepiece-coding/Ventes-De-Magazine/README.md

 2. ** Open your browser and navigate to http://localhost:5173/ to view the app**

-## Watch the Tutorial Video

-Learn how to build this project step-by-step by watching the tutorial on the OnePiece Coding YouTube channel: [Video Link](https://www.youtube.com/watch?v=ueVzHqAwkbI)

 ## Connect with Me

 - YouTube: [OnePiece Coding](https://www.youtube.com/@OnePieceCoding)